helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 list; declare each marker explicitly.

 Parameters use the [supported scalar types](#supported-scalar-types).
-A reference argument can be `null`; generated code binds an explicitly typed SQL `NULL`.
+A reference argument can be `null`.
+Generated code binds an explicitly typed SQL `NULL`.
 Primitive arguments cannot be null, and repository parameters cannot use `Optional`.

-Account for SQL null semantics in the statement.
+Define how null arguments affect each SQL predicate.
 For example, the following method omits its filter when `email` is null:

 ```java